HVAC repair leaking water

 HVAC

-The answer to 'HVAC repair leaking water' is that a leaking HVAC system is a common issue that can be caused by several factors, including a clogged drain line, a problem with the condensate pump, or a refrigerant leak.
-Symptoms may include water pooling around the indoor unit, water dripping from the vents, or high humidity levels in the home.
+The answer to 'HVAC repair leaking water' is that a leaking HVAC system is a common problem that can have several potential causes, including a clogged drain line, a broken condensate pump, or a refrigerant leak.
+Symptoms may include standing water around the indoor unit, water stains on the ceiling or walls, or a musty odor.

 Sources